 EN Testing: Why We Don't Rely On It

 The European Norm 13537 is a standardized test created to measure warmth.
 A copper mannequin dressed in long underwear and socks and equipped with 20 temperature-sensitive sensors lays atop a closed cell sleeping pad inside the bag being tested.
 The bag is elevated on a 12mm thick wooden platform.
 Inside a temperature-controlled room, the sensors and algorithmic models calculate the warmth of a given sleeping bag.
 The results are pared into three categories:

 Comfort Limit: based on a standard woman having a comfortable night of sleep.

-Lower Limit: the lowest temperature a standard man can sleep comfortably.
+Lower Limit: the minimum temp that the average person can sleep comfortably.

 Extreme Rating: a survival rating for a standard woman.

 Note that women generally sleep colder than men.
-All women's specific sleeping pads and some bags are slightly warmer than their standard counterparts.
+Manufacturers recognize this and most pads and bags are designed to be a little warmer for women.